 video lectures

-Check out a complete learning module →
+Check out a complete training module →

 A screencast is a video recording which captures the actions that take place on a screen, like accessing programs or navigating certain features.